Common Uses:Stress, Anxiety, Migraines, Premenstrual Syndrome

 A review that analyzed the results of 18 studies found magnesium supplementation to be an effective approach to treating anxiety, noting that blood plasma and brain magnesium levels are linked with anxious behavior.
 This review also provides comprehensive information on the mechanisms through which magnesium acts.
 One example of the biochemical effects of magnesium is its tendency to modulate the activity of the hypothalamic pituitary adrenal axis (HPAA), which is involved in the body’s response to stress.
 By weakening the activity of the HPAA, magnesium may interfere with the onset of anxiety-related symptoms.

-Additionally, a study which tested acute and chronic treatments with magnesium documents both antidepressant and anxiolytic effects of magnesium.
-A different study has found that magnesium decreases neuronal hyperexcitability through the inhibition of N-methyl-D-aspartate (NMDA) receptor activity.
+Additionally, a study from 2004 conducted on mice which tested acute and chronic treatments with magnesium documents both its antidepressant and anxiolytic effects.
+Interestingly, a different study has found that magnesium decreases neuronal hyperexcitability through the inhibition of N-methyl-D-aspartate (NMDA) receptor activity.
 This provides an explanation for the calming neurological effects of magnesium, as NMDA receptors have been connected to anxiety and panic disorders.